Martiul/Crypto-Tax-Calculator/README.md

 *   Intercurrency transactions
     * example: Buy 10 LTC at a BTC/LTC rate of 14.
 In most cases, this transaction is taxable
-    * image if stocks could be swapped in a stock market
+    * imagine if stocks could be swapped in a stock market

 *   No Indication of Value in Fiat
     * example: Calculate the gains made from the transaction in the previous point given the time it was executed